GDSC-IGDTUW-Autumn-of-Code-2022/.github/profile/README.md

 3. Once that issue is assigned to you, start working on it.
 4. Repository specific contribution information is in the respective READMEs of each repo.
 5. Do not abuse and/or use bad language.
 Ensure you don't insult anyone.
 Be respectful and inclusive.
+6. Please mention your full name on your GitHub handle to be eligible for prizes.

+### For Contributors that identify as women
+- Mention your pronouns in the profile to be eligible for the women only prizes.